jafingerhut/jafingerhut.github.com/notes/clojure-socket-repl-emacs.md

 [Cider](https://cider.mx).
 It is definitely possible to install one of `inf-clojure` and `Cider`, then make changes to your setup to use the other instead, but I do not know how many changes are required to do so.
-If you know, please let me know.
+If you know, I can add some notes about that here.

-These instructions are common for at least Ubuntu Linux and macOS after one has installed GNU Emacs as described above.
+These instructions are common for at least Ubuntu Linux and macOS after one has installed GNU Emacs.
 They might also work for a GNU Emacs installation on Windows, but I have not tested this.

-There are many other packages one could also install in Emacs, but I will only explain how to install `inf-clojure` here, plus one other called `clojure-mode`, which enables some color syntax highlighting that I find indispensable when reading Clojure code.
+There are many more packages one could install in Emacs, but I will only explain how to install `inf-clojure` here, plus one other called `clojure-mode`, which enables some color syntax highlighting that I find indispensable when reading Clojure code.

 First, set up Emacs to access the collection of packages available on MELPA (Milkypostman's Emacs Lisp Package Archive).
 Instructions are given here: https://melpa.org/#/getting-started

-If you used Emacs to edit your `$HOME/.emacs` or `$HOME/.emacs.d/init.el` init file, then one straigtforward way to ensure that those changes take effect is to quit and restart Emacs, causing it to read that init file when it starts again.
+If you used Emacs to edit your `$HOME/.emacs` or `$HOME/.emacs.d/init.el` initialization file, then one straigtforward way to ensure that those changes take effect is to quit and restart Emacs.

 ```bash
 $ emacs